Tapton School Academy Trust is a Multi-Academy Trust (MAT), a charitable company limited by guarantee and an exempt charity.

 Latterly, he moved to Abu Dhabi to lead HSBCs business in the Emirate, before subsequently moving to a local UAE bank.
 He undertook the role of Chief Operating Office in their wholesale banking division, helping redefine the business strategy and operations, leading its digital and operational improvement and customer service programmes, as well as leading the banks simultaneous merger with two other local banks.

-Derren recently relocated back to Sheffield with his wife and two children.
+Derren recently relocated back to Sheffield with his wife and two children and is currently the Operations and Finance Director of an African bank, working from London and home.

 Duncan has over 15 years of experience as a finance professional across a range of sectors but with particular focus on those driven by technology, data, analytics and direct to consumer business models.
 He has experience of refinancing large PLCs, restructuring businesses and working closely with regulators to achieve improved outcomes for consumers, both as a CFO and as a consultant.
 He currently works as a Finance Director for a Telecommunications business.